BruceBinBoxing/Deep_Learning_Weather_Forecasting/README.md

 > 1. Sequential deep uncertainty quantification (DUQ) produces more accurate weather forecasting based on the observation and NWP prediction.
 Our online rank-2 (CCIT007) in *Global AI Challenger-Weather Forecasting* (https://challenger.ai/competition/wf2018) indicates deep learning is very considerable for large-scale meteorological data modeling and forecasting!

-> 2. Negative log loss for end-to-end sequential uncertainty quantification is proposed.
+> 2. Pragmatical loss function for sequence-to-sequence uncertainty quantification is proposed.

 > 3. **Important experimental phenomenon was reported and analysized experimentally**, which may be noteworthy in the furture deep learning researches for spatio-temporal data and time series forecasting.